viniciuscoscia/Data-Structure-and-Algorithms/udacity/basic_algorithms/challenge/explanation_7.md

     Space Complexity == O(n)
         As we add new nodes to a list and then filter, we need two new lists in total.
         It is O(n + m), then, O(n)

+The solution and space/time complexities for this problem are the same from problem 5, the difference is that when using the "add_handler" or "lookup", we have a call for the "split_path" method, and instead of having an "enf of word" flag, each node may or not hold a handler, which is the response for the input path